Dimensional crossover via confinement in the lattice Lorentz gas

-\emph{Solution strategy.}--- In the absence of obstacles progress can be made on the analytical side by mapping the master equation for the site occupation probability to a Schr\"odinger equation \cite{schutz,LF_2013}.
+\emph{Solution strategy.}--- In the absence of obstacles progress can be made on the analytical side by mapping the master equation for the site occupation probability to a Schr\"odinger equation~\cite{schutz,LF_2013}.
 The corresponding free Hamiltonian $\hat{H}_{0}$ describes the free motion on the empty lattice.
 Within this picture, the quenched disorder is accounted for by the Hamiltonian $\hat{H}_{0}+\hat{V}$ where the interaction potential $\hat{V}$ is chosen such that it eliminates any transition from and to the obstacles.
-The analytical solution of the dynamics to first order in the obstacle density relies on the scattering formalism borrowed from quantum mechanics \cite{Ballentine}.
+The analytical solution of the dynamics to first order in the obstacle density relies on the scattering formalism borrowed from quantum mechanics~\cite{Ballentine}.
 Such an approach has been elaborated in the context of the Lorentz model in earlier works \cite{LF_2013,LF_2017, LF_2018new} and it constitutes the core of the analytical techniques underlying this Letter.
 The general ideas of the scattering formalism on a confined periodic lattice still apply to the case at hand, however, due to the confinement, the $x$ and $y$ directions are no longer interchangeable.
-This lack of symmetry brings an essential modification in the actual form of the the scattering matrix for a single obstacle, which now requires the knowledge of lattice propagators on the strip.
-Details of the solution of the scattering problem for a single impurity are presented in the accompanying paper~\cite{JointPaper} together with the lattice Green's functions for the periodic model as well as an extensive comparison with stochastic simulations, that here we provide for the velocity response.
+This lack of symmetry brings an essential modification in the actual form of the scattering matrix for a single obstacle, which now requires the knowledge of lattice propagators on the strip.
+Details of the solution of the scattering problem for a single impurity together with extensive comparison with stochastic simulations will be presented elsewhere~\cite{JointPaper}.

 \emph{Discussion.}--- The occurrence of a dimensional crossover can be rationalized by examining the VACF, $Z(t)$, defined by